surniaulula/wpsso/readme.txt

 	* Added post cache clearing for attached post IDs (used by the WPSSO FAQ add-on).
 	* Added a new "Show Yoast SEO Import Details" option under the SSO &gt; Advanced Settings &gt; Editing Pages &gt; Document Meta tab.
 	* Removed the SSO &gt; General Settings &gt; Social and Search Sites &gt; Google &gt; Knowledge Graph for Home Page &gt; Include Schema WebSite option.
+	* Moved the 'sucom-block-editor-admin' script from the header (default location) to the footer in order to work around a bug in NextGEN Gallery.
 * **Bugfixes**
 	* None.
 * **Developer Notes**